 - Image: View image anchors only

-e.
+f.
 Nofollow Status Filter

 - All links: Show all links regardless of their follow status

-- With nofollow: Only show nofollow links
+- With nofollow: Only show nofollow internal links

-f.
+g.
 Column Visibility Toggle

-4.2 Posts Tab Settings and Filters
+4.2 Posts Tab Filters

 - Search bar